 Fathers Building Futures – Nusenda Community Rewards

-The Prison Policy Initiative has parsed data from the Bureau of Justice Statistics that revealed America’s prisons are overflowing with people who have not had access to the economy or higher education, leaving them without access to good jobs prior to incarceration.
-They found that the median annual income of the prison population, pre-incarceration, is $19,185, which is about $4,000 less than 200 percent Federal Poverty Level (FPL), indicating a vulnerable population.
-100 percent of FBF clients have income starting under 200 percent FPL, and with 54% of parents incarcerated being the primary breadwinners, their families are almost always vulnerable, especially the children.
+Sometimes, the path towards a better life is not available.
+The Prison Policy Initiative has parsed data from the Bureau of Justice Statistics and revealed America’s prisons are overflowing with people who have not had access to the economy or higher education, leaving them without access to good jobs prior to incarceration.
+They found the median annual income of the prison population, pre-incarceration, is $19,185, which is about $4,000 less than 200 percent Federal Poverty Level (FPL), indicating a vulnerable population.
+All FBF clients have income starting under 200 percent FPL, and with 54% of parents incarcerated being the primary breadwinners, their families are almost always vulnerable, especially the children.

-The children are also affected by the prison mentality developed over years of harsh discipline from corrections officers performing their jobs.
+In regards to children, they are also affected by the prison mentality developed over years of harsh discipline from corrections officers performing their jobs.
 Often, the dads will see this heavy-handed approach to discipline as the only way, since it has been the only approach they have seen discipline meted out over years, if not decades.
-This will result in the dads taking this approach home and applying it to their children.
-One of the biggest focuses of our approach is to eliminate this mentality before it destroys already broken relationships.
+This will result in the dads taking this approach at home and applying it to their children.
+One of the biggest focuses of our approach is to eliminate this mentality before it destroys already damaged relationships.

-The children of incarcerated parents are severely affected by the cycle of recidivism, which develops into a multigenerational cycle.
-1 in 10 NM children will have a parent in prison at some point in their lives, and these children are seven times more likely to be incarcerated at some point than children of non-incarcerated parents.
+Moreover, the children of incarcerated parents are severely affected by the cycle of recidivism, which develops into a multigenerational cycle.
+In New Mexico, 1 in 10 NM children will have a parent in prison at some point in their lives, and these children are seven times more likely to be incarcerated at some point than children of non-incarcerated parents.
 At FBF, we try to break that cycle by reuniting children with parents who have financial, social, and emotional stability.
 Our multipronged approach is aimed at creating a better, incarceration-free future for the children.
-Even though we only directly serve fathers over the age of 18, we also positively impact the entire families of the parents that we serve.
+Even though we only directly serve fathers over the age of 18, we also positively impact the entire families we serve.

-In FY 19, FBF’s client racial demographics skewed entirely to serving racial/ethnic minorities.
-83 percent of our clients were Hispanic/Latino, 16 percent were African American or Black, and 16 percent were Native American.
+A disturbing demographic trend recently arose.
+In fiscal year 2019, FBF’s client racial demographics skewed almost entirely towards serving a racial/ethnic minority population.
+Of our client cohorts, 65 percent were Hispanic/Latino, 16 percent were African American or Black, and 16 percent were Native American.